Complete Robust Hybrid Systems Reachability: Differential Dynamic Logic and Robustness

 \subsection{Syntax of Differential Dynamic Logic}

-Differential dynamic logic is an interpreted version of first-order dynamic logic interpreted over the field of real numbers.
-As such, the terms of differential dynamic logic are ordinary terms of real arithmetic described by
+Formally, \dL extends first-order dynamic logic for (discrete) programs, with continuous programs to model dynamics of hybrid systems.
+As \dL is interpreted over the real numbers, the terms of \dL are ordinary terms of real arithmetic: